Did you know that the Python programming language is one of the most in-demand languages in the industry right now?

 - Python Web Application in Visual Studio 2019 by Hackd Bytes

 Whether data science, the web, or even games, learning Python programming can be a rewarding experience that will prepare you for a career in development in a number of fields.
-Even if you’re just a hobbyist, Python still serves as a great language to test your skills and provide you with new ways to create and edit the programs you create.
+Even if you’re just a hobbyist, this Python software foundation still serves as a great language to test your skills and provide you with new ways to create and edit the programs you create.
 Ultimately, though, the future looks bright for the language, and we expect to see more and more developers adopt the skills under the belts.

 So what are you waiting for?
 Get out there, master some Python skills, and take a step into a new world!